 “They lined us up and told us, ‘If you want to quit, stay seated.’
 I stood up,” Faletau remembers.
 “I was all in.
 I was going no matter what; I wasn’t going back home.”

 Faletau was deployed a year and a half later.
 He went on to serve in the military for 12 years: five years active duty in the Marine Corps and seven years in the United States Navy Reserves.
 He served two tours to Iraq with the Marines and one to Afghanistan with the Navy, and has been stationed throughout the world.
-He joined GM Financial in 2014 and currently works as a Live Chat Representative in Arlington, TX.
+In 2014, he joined GM Financial in Arlington, TX.

 To recognize and celebrate those who protect our freedom and serve our country, we want to share this story about a veteran employed at GM Financial.
 Below, get to know more about Venisi Faletau and learn what protecting our freedom means to him.